Nyfts/UltimateJsGame/README.md

 # Ultimate Javascript Game

-A simple game made without any library, just javascript, to perfect my skills and fundamentals
+A simple game made using javascript.

-To play open http://nyfts.github.io/ <br/>
+You can play in http://nyfts.github.io/ <br/>

 Avoid the enemys (circles of red tones) <br/>
 Catch the powerups (green circles) <br/>